About

 What we do

 A pilot flies a thermal sensor over an active incident.
-Their raw data flows through a pipeline that calibrates, classifies heat, and produces NIROPS compatible deliverables.
+Their raw data flows through a pipeline that calibrates, classifies heat, and produces standardized geospatial deliverables.
 The package goes to the incident management team in the formats they already use.
 Pilots keep ownership of their data and their name on the product.

 Why it matters